Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Appendix

-\textbf{Handling concurrency.} In Olaf, we ensure that no more than one update belonging to a given \texttt{Cluster\_ID} is in the queue at any given time.
+\textbf{Handling concurrency.} In Shesha, we ensure that no more than one update belonging to a given \texttt{Cluster\_ID} is in the queue at any given time.
 In the following we provide the corner cases where an incoming update cannot replace or be aggregated with an existing one.
 This situation arises when the existing update is locked as it is at the queue head and already scheduled for departure or when parts of it have already exited the queue.
-To track such cases and manage cluster-level queuing, \texttt{OlafQueue} maintains per-cluster metadata using \texttt{cluster\_head} and \texttt{cluster\_tail} circular pointers.
+To track such cases and manage cluster-level queuing, \texttt{SheshaQueue} maintains per-cluster metadata using \texttt{cluster\_head} and \texttt{cluster\_tail} circular pointers (cf. Fig.~\ref{fig:overview}).
 These pointers identify the positions of the first and second updates in the queue per cluster.
 The associated \texttt{cluster\_status} register maps each \texttt{cluster\_head} to its queue index, which is then linked to the \texttt{out\_mem\_addr} used to dequeue the corresponding update.
-Since \texttt{cluster\_head} and \texttt{cluster\_tail} are circular and may wrap around, Olaf uses a three-column \texttt{cluster\_status}.
-This design ensures that, at any given time, the \texttt{OlafQueue} can hold and distinguish up to two active updates per cluster, while also detecting when the cluster has no updates in the queue (i.e., when \texttt{cluster\_head} equals \texttt{cluster\_tail}). \textbf{OlafQueue Latency Breakdown.} The OpenNIC shell's interface supports data movement of $512$ bits per clock cycle, and therefore, we restrict each memory block in the \texttt{OlafQueue} to be $512$ bits ($64$ bytes) in size.
+Since \texttt{cluster\_head} and \texttt{cluster\_tail} are circular and may wrap around, Shesha uses a three-column \texttt{cluster\_status}.
+This design ensures that, at any given time, the \texttt{SheshaQueue} can hold and distinguish up to two active updates per cluster, while also detecting when the cluster has no updates in the queue (i.e., when \texttt{cluster\_head} equals \texttt{cluster\_tail}). \textbf{SheshaQueue Latency Breakdown.} The OpenNIC shell's interface supports data movement of $512$ bits per clock cycle, and therefore, we restrict each memory block in the \texttt{SheshaQueue} to be $512$ bits ($64$ bytes) in size.
 To store a standard Ethernet packet of $1500$ bytes, we combine $24$ memory blocks into a memory segment.
-Given that Olaf operates at a clock frequency of $250$MHz (i.e., $4$ns per cycle), transmitting a $1500$ byte packet requires $96$ns.
-For a model update, which we encode within a Jumbo frame of $9036$ bytes (as in §~\ref{sec:eval}), Olaf requires $1.15$µs ($1152$ns) to transmit the complete packet through the pipeline.
+Given that Shesha operates at a clock frequency of $250$MHz (i.e., $4$ns per cycle), transmitting a $1500$ byte packet requires $96$ns.